totoroTree/MobileNet/README.md

 ```

 2. Mobify './script/train_mobilenet_on_kitti.sh' according to your environment.
-1) CHECK_POINT is the folder where store the pretrained weight.
+    a.
+CHECK_POINT is the folder where store the pretrained weight.
-3) For the pretrained weight, please update the path to pretrained weight files inside file "checkpoint"
+    b.
+For the pretrained weight, please update the path to pretrained weight files inside file "checkpoint"
 	MobileNet/data/mobilenetdet-model/
 	                  |->checkpoint
                       |-> graph.pbtxt